The Project

 Banana Range Wind Farm

-The Banana Range Wind Farm project is located in the heart of Central Queensland, approximately 20km west of the town of Biloela and 120km south-west of Gladstone.
+The Banana Range Wind Farm is located in the heart of Central Queensland, within Banana Shire Council, approximately 20km west of the town of Biloela and 120km south-west of Gladstone.

 EDF Renewables’ Offshore Wind Farms Around the World